Indigenous Forest Bioeconomy Program (IFBP)

 - Conduct feasibility studies;

-- Complete research integral to future economic development opportunities; or
+- Complete research integral to future economic development opportunities; and/or

-- Advance a fledgling business or to grow an extant venture by supporting First Nations communities in cultivating projects that reflect their needs, goals, and values
+- Advance a fledgling business or to grow an existing venture by supporting First Nations communities in cultivating projects that reflect their needs, goals, and values.

 - Non-timber forest products (e.g., essential oils, processed foods, teas, etc.);

-- E-commerce platform launch and marketing for business using wood biomass;
+- E-commerce platform launch and other marketing ventures.

 Eligible Community

-c) A First Nation enterprise (e.g. a non-governing body such as an economic development arm of a First Nation).
+- a First Nation enterprise (e.g. a non-governing body such as an economic development arm of a First Nation) with the support of the Nation

 Required Community Contribution